die-hardfan/VLSI_articles/cmos/readme.md

 - The planar transistor approach started to have problems with excessive leakage, even with Hi-k metal gate.
 Thus, the transition to finFETs (22nm and below).
 - In 2023, the transition from finFETs to Gate-All-Around (GAAFET) happened (3nm or 2nm).
 - CFET technology that, instead of manufacturing the P-transistors and N-transistors on the same wafer directly, stacks them, with the N-transistors on top of the P-transistors, so taking up about the same space as a single transistor, leading to an increase in density and decrease in space, is in development.

+---

+The semiconductor industry is ever-evolving and is a mind-boggling representation of how far humanity has come in terms of technology.
+Just a couple of years ago, most of what we are used to today seemed like science fiction.
+Yet today, we have robots, AI, and self-driving cars all around us.
+The driving force for all these advancements is undoubtedly the revolution in electronics.
+This article was an attempt at understanding the fascinating evolution of technology and the groundbreaking innovation of CMOS technology, which marked the beginning of modern-day electronics.

+The information is reliable to the best of my knowledge.
+If there are any discrepancies or mistakes, please feel free to contact me for corrections.